 Rail connections between Spain and Portugal are few and far between, however.
-There are overnight trains to Lisbon from Madrid (aboard the Trenhotel Lusitania) and San Sebastián (aboard the Sud Express), as well as a daytime connection between the Galician city of Vigo and Porto.
+There is a daytime connection between the Galician city of Vigo and Porto.
 Connections to Hendaye and Madrid were permanently suspended during the COVID-19 pandemic.

 Neighboring Andorra and Gibraltar have no railway networks of their own, so you’ll have to take the bus or drive to get there from Spain.
 Morocco, which borders the Spanish cities of Ceuta and Melilla, has a rail network of its own, but there are no train services connecting the two.